 Remove the valve springs by inserting a finger in the spring coil and sharply pull upward.

-The top spring collar and split collet can then be removed leaving the valve free to be withdrawn.
+Th2 top spring collar and split collet can then be removed leaving the valve free to be withdrawn.

 A sharp light tap on the valve collar may be necessary to free the taper split collet.
-It will be observed that the valve spring seat has a raised Impression on its under side which registers with a hole drilled on the valve guide boss to ensure accurate positioning.

-To remove a valve guide, thoroughly clean protruding end of guide to be removed, Apply gentle heat and press guide downwards.
+It will be observed that the valve spring seat has a raised impression on its under side which registers with a hole drilled on the valve guide boss to ensure accurate positioning.
+To remove an inlet valve guide, thoroughly clean protruding end of guide to be removed.
+Apply gentle heat and press guide downwards.
+To remove an exhaust valve guide, apply gentle heat, press the guide upwards sufficiently to permit removal of the external circlip.
+Then, clean the top of the guide, and press downwards to remove.
 Re-heat when replacing and see that correct projection is obtained, viz.
-1⁄2".
-Also see that oil hole in guide is in correct alignment.
+1⁄2" Also see that oil hole in guide is in correct alignment.